How To Improve Your Posture to Improve Your GERD

 It is a small round contraption that you tape to your upper chest by your collarbone.
-It vibrates if you slouch for more than 1 minute reminding you to straighten up.
-The literature says that after just three weeks your muscles will naturally maintain good posture standing and sitting.
+It vibrates if you slouch for more than 1 minute, reminding you to straighten up.
+The literature says that your muscles will naturally maintain good posture standing and sitting after just three weeks.

 I have found that just correcting your posture when you feel heartburn symptoms coming on will most times fix the problem almost immediately.

-If you have bad posture, this may have a dramatic effect on you as well.
+If you have bad posture, this may also have a dramatic effect on you.
 Please leave a comment below with your thoughts.

 The information contained in this article does not constitute medical advice and is not meant to diagnose, treat, prevent, or cure disease.
 Please contact your doctor.
 The information provided is for informational purposes only and are solely the views of the author.